-Derbyshire has higher than average levels of alcohol-related admissions particularly in under 18s and in the north of the county.
-Although levels of physical activity in adults and children are close to or better than the average for England, rates of adult obesity and people diagnosed with diabetes (which is linked to unhealthy lifestyles) are significantly worse.
+Derbyshire has higher than average levels of alcohol-related admissions particularly in the north of the county and in those aged under 18.
+Although levels of physical activity in adults and children are close to or better than the average for England, rates of adult obesity are significantly worse.
+Furthermore the number of people with diabetes - which is closely linked with obesity - is also significantly worse in Derbyshire compared with England.

-Healthy eating and sensible drinking, together with physical activity, are the cornerstones of a healthy lifestyle and key factors in determining health in later life.
-Alcohol, obesity and physical inactivity are risk factors for cancer, hypertension, diabetes, dementia, CHD, stroke and other long term conditions.
+Key aspects of a healthy lifestyle are healthy eating, physical activity, and - for people who drink alcohol - sensible drinking.
+Lifestyle is an important factor in determining health in later life.
+Alcohol, obesity and physical inactivity are risk factors for a number of long term conditions such as cancer, hypertension, diabetes, dementia, coronary heart disease and stroke.